SusungHong/IF-DreamFusion/readme.md

 # IF-DreamFusion

-This is a pytorch implementation of the text-to-3D model **Dreamfusion**, powered by [DeepFloyd-IF](https://github.com/deep-floyd/IF).
+This is an unofficial pytorch implementation of the text-to-3D model **Dreamfusion**, powered by [DeepFloyd-IF](https://github.com/deep-floyd/IF).

 This repository is a hard clone of [Stable-Dreamfusion](https://github.com/ashawkey/stable-dreamfusion), and the only difference is the integration of DeepFloyd-IF.

-# IF-DreamFusion vs Stable-DreamFusion (w/o DMTet finetuning)

 # Install